Table of Contents

 Later, in 2016, the Right to Try Act expanded the state’s medical marijuana program and allowed the prescription of full-strength marijuana to patients with a terminal illness.

 In 2017, Gov. Rick Scott signed Senate Bill 8A into law, establishing guidelines for Amendment 2.
-This Amendment also expanded the qualifying conditions, which now include the following qualifying conditions:
+This Amendment also expanded the qualifying conditions, which now include:

 - Chronic nonmalignant pain caused by a qualifying medical condition.